taurus-org/taurus/doc/source/devel/howto_macros/index.rst

 to show in a input spin box::

     @imacro()
-    def ask_peak(self):
+    def ask_peak_v5(self):
-        """asks use for peak current of points with a custom title""" label, unit = "peak", "mA"
+        """asks use for peak current of points with a custom title, default value, label, units, ranges, step size and decimal places"""

+        label, unit = "peak", "mA"
         peak = self.input("What is the peak current?", data_type=Type.Float,
                           title="Peak selection", key=label, unit=unit,
                           default_value=123.4, minimum=0.0, maximum=200.0,
                           step=5, decimals=2)
         self.output("You selected a %s of %f %s", label, peak, unit)

+A set of macro input examples can be found
+:ref:`here <devel-macro-input-examples>`.

 .. rubric:: Footnotes